raquelbromao/raquelbromao/README.md

 ## I'm a Developer, Millenial and Game of Thrones Nerd
 - 💻 I work as a Javascript/Typescript developer
 - 📚 I'm currently learning deep javascript stuff, react and reading How To Become a Better Developer 🤓
-- ✨ 2021 Goals: Learn React and read more tech books
+- ✨ 2022 Goals: Become master in NodeJS and read more tech books
 - 👾 I'm millionaire and specialist in Animal Crossing and The Sims, email me for tips 🧐

 ### Contact with me (I'm kinda awesome):